szepeviktor/debian-server-tools/webserver/PHP-development.md

 # PHP development notes

-How to keep our codebase clean?
+How to move fast while keeping the codebase clean?

 See an article on [Moving Fast With High Code Quality](https://engineering.quora.com/Moving-Fast-With-High-Code-Quality) and [clearPHP rules](https://github.com/dseguy/clearPHP)